 We pass through very unique Javanese structures, the so called joglos.
 Housing complexes with public pathways running through them, yet oddly private as they are flanked by two massive gates to both sides.
 These passageways, also called Between Two Gates, separate the pendopo, the public wall-less room of the house, from the dalem, the family residence.
 By making use of this public thoroughfare you are at the same time invited into the very private space of a family home.
 A very unusual concept for us Westerners.

 It is in Kotagede that we are again reminded of the artsy culture of Yogyakarta.
-The festival’s music echoes through the narrow streets as we find our way out, baskets have been hung up high in the air for decoration, bamboo tunnels add some charm to the laneways which are no broader than a shoulder width or two.
+The festival’s music echoes through the narrow streets as we find our way out.
+Baskets are high in the air for decoration, bamboo tunnels add some charm to the laneways which are no broader than a shoulder width or two.

 Before we leave the area altogether we make sure we also visit the central market.
 A hot and sticky mess with the most colourful foods on offer, from exotic vegetables and fruit to fresh fish, seeds, wooden sandals, handwoven basked, and sweets made from glutinous rice flour.
 If Kotagede was not confusing and mesmerising enough for you, a visit to the market will do the trick.

-Even though Yogyakarta is not the biggest city in Indonesia, it still feels good to leave the hectic pace and the traffic of the city behind to explore the refreshing scenery of the countryside.
+Even though Yogyakarta is not the biggest city in Indonesia, it still feels good to leave the hectic pace of the city behind to explore the refreshing scenery of the countryside.

 We are invited to try our luck with some local pottery craft, and in another village, aptly called Desa Bahasa (Language Village) we are taught some basic Indonesian words to the point that we can say useful things such as “I am hungry” and “you are crazy” (although, alas, it is all gone now – should have practiced more!).